openstack/oslo.policy/doc/source/user/usage.rst

-Developers incorporating `scope_types` into OpenStack services should be mindful of the relationship between the API they are protecting with a policy and if it operates on system-level resources or project-level resources.
+Developers incorporating `scope_types` into OpenStack services should be mindful of the relationship between the API they are protecting with a policy and the resource level the API operates at, whether it's system-level or project-level.

 Sample file generation
 ----------------------